Anisotropies of ultrahigh-energy cosmic rays in a scenario with nearby sources: Effects of Galactic magnetic field deflections

 The regular Galactic magnetic field component is still quite uncertain, with different existing models leading to different predictions for the deflections (see e.g. \cite{su10,ps11,jf12, fa19, un19}.
 These can be in the ballpark of 10$^\circ$ to 30$^\circ$ for 10\,EeV protons and depend on the direction considered.
 For definiteness, we will adopt here the model of Jansson and Farrar (JF12) \cite{jf12}, which was obtained by fitting rotation measures of extragalactic sources and synchrotron polarization data.
 In this model, the regular field has a disk contribution following the spiral structure of the Galaxy, with reversals in direction between different arms.
 There is also a toroidal (azymuthal) halo field having different direction, strength and extent in the northern and southern Galactic hemispheres.
 Also an $X$-shaped halo component is present, which is axisymmetric and poloidal, playing a relevant role in the CR deflections both towards the Galactic center and outside the disk of the Galaxy.

 The CR deflections in the regular field are obtained by integrating the Lorentz force along the trajectories, leading to

 In Figure~\ref{f2} we show how the source Centaurus~A, lying at galactic coordinates $(\ell, b)=(309.6^\circ,19.4^\circ$) and at a distance $r_{\rm s}=3.8$~Mpc, would look like from the Earth for different rigidities, corresponding to those of nitrogen nuclei with energies 5, 10, 20, 40, 80 and 160~EeV.
-The fluxes are obtained by backtracking the corresponding antiparticles and then weighting by the flux distribution outside the Galaxy in the direction of the particle velocity.
+The fluxes are obtained by backtracking the corresponding antiparticles and then assigning to each direction on Earth the flux distribution in the direction of the particle velocity outside the Galaxy.
 In Figure~\ref{f2} we consider that the smearing outside the Galaxy is just a Gaussian distribution of 5$^\circ$ spread, so as to allow to identify the appearance of multiple images of the source and to follow their displacement with energy.
-One can see for instance that the principal image of Cen~A moves, for decreasing energies, towards the direction of the outer spiral arm, many more images appear around this region at the lower energies and in particular some lie below the Galactic plane.
+One can see for instance that the principal image of Cen~A moves, for decreasing energies, towards the Galactic plane and away from the Galactic center, many more images appear around this region at the lower energies and in particular some lie below the Galactic plane.
+Given the Galactic latitude of the source, the effects of the halo fields (both the $X$-shaped and the toroidal one) are relevant in the deflections \cite{ke15,ta19}.